tonycoco/biznz/README.md

 ## Overview

-In this blog post I'd like to try to build a simple API and front-end application stack.
+In this series of blog posts I'd like to try to build a simple API and front-end application stack.
 (Note: I'm going to overuse the word "leverage" a ton.
 Just deal with it.)
 I'll try to leverage as many open-sourced libraries and frameworks to make our API and front-end application stacks simple and easy to follow.

 Dependenices...